How to Easily Export and Import CSV Contacts for Android Phones

 Step 5.
 Now, all contacts in the CSV file are uploaded to your Gmail account.

 Step 6.
 Sign in your Google account on your Android phone.
 Then, go to Settings > Accounts & sync.
 Find your Google account and tap it.
 Then, tick Sync Contacts > Sync now.
-When it's complete, all CSV contacts will be on your Android phone.
+When it's complete, all CSV contacts will be imported to your Android phone.

 Step 7.
 It doesn't matter if you don't have a google account on your Android phone.
-You can still import contacts to Android from a CSV file.
+You can still import CVS to Android.

 Just skip step 6 and click More… > Export… Select the group where all the CSV contacts are saved.
 Then, choose to save as vCard format.
 Click Export to download the vCard file on your computer.

 Step 8.
 Mount your Android phone as an external hard drive.
 Once detected successfully, go to Computer and find your Android phone.

 Step 9.
 Open your Android phone.
 All folders and files saved on the SD card are displayed in front of you.
 Just copy and paste the vCard file here.

 Step 10.
 On your Android phone, tap Contacts app.
 Tap Contacts category and click the virtual button left to the main button to show the menu.
 Choose Import/Export > Import from usb storage > Import from SD card (It means the external SD card.)